 You don’t have to go that back to discover partnerships that created magic.
 You wouldn’t be able to ‘google’ anything if a Russian and an American, Larry Page and Sergey Brin, were still on ‘cold’ terms.

-Democracy, as we experience today would have collapsed ages ago without putting to practise the theory of political coalitions.
-In fact, most of the world’s governments are a result of post elections party settlements and compromises.
+Democracy, as we experience today would have collapsed ages ago without putting to practice the theory of political coalitions.
+In fact, most of the world’s governments are a result of post-election party settlements and compromises.

-Television may have taken many more decades to perfect, if Lee de Forest and Arthur Korn didn’t join forces and shared their knowledge to make a practical design based on Constantin Perskyi’s paper.
+Television may have taken many more decades to perfect if Lee de Forest and Arthur Korn didn’t join forces and shared their knowledge to make a practical design based on Constantin Persky’s paper.

 And that’s just a handful.
 Many scientific, technological, political and sociological breakthroughs are the products of teamwork.
 If you want to go far, find your partners in your innovative “crime”.
 Those minds that operate on the same frequency that you do.
 Listen to ideas that are exciting and innovative, meet professionals and experts, their advice can only make you better, so you’ll turn something good into something exceptional.
 Hey!
 You can have fish and you can have chips, separately and still have two pleasant meals.
 But it’s not the same as having fish & chips, is it?

 At the end of the day, like fish and chips, we work better, together!